 -

-Interference – Other devices emitting infrared light can disrupt communication.
+Interference: other devices emitting infrared light can disrupt the signal path.

 -